stelligent/reinvent_nag_demo/README.md

 # Installation
-This is tested on a MacOSX with 10.11.6
+This is tested on MacOSX version 10.11.6

 ## Prerequisites
 The following explicit versions were used.
-Mileage will vary with other versions but probably don't have to be so strict:
+Mileage will vary with other versions but the versions probably don't have to be so strict:

 * Install Virtual Box (5.0.26 r108824)
       * https://www.virtualbox.org/wiki/Downloads